martiege/TTK4145/Exercise1/Part3/README.md

 When answering the questions, remember to use all the resources at your disposal.
 Asking the internet isn't a form of "cheating", it's a way of learning.

  ### What is concurrency?
 What is parallelism?
 What's the difference?
  > Concurrency is the ability to divide up a given program / algorithm and execute it out of order with the same final result.
-Parallelism is solving about a program by executing several calculations simultaneously.
+Parallelism is solving a problem by executing several calculations simultaneously.
 Though these seem very similar and often used together, there are differences and you can have one without the other.
 Concurrency just means that the program can be executed in a different order, while parallelism is just about executing several things at the same time.

  ### Why have machines become increasingly multicore in the past decade?
  > It has become increasingly difficult to increase computing speed of single core CPUs, as however fast they execute each instruction, they will still only execute one at a time.
 By having two cores, the processing speed could theoretically be doubled, and further increased with more cores.